EPourmo/EPourmo/README.md

 ## 🚀 About Me
 I'm a junior front-end developer

-👩‍💻 I'm currently looking for a front-end developer position in France
+👩‍💻 I'm currently looking for a front-end developer position in France or a training

 🧠 I'm currently learning TypeScript by coding some projects

 👯‍♀️ I'm looking forward to working with a great team, sharing information and tips on development

-⚡️ I want to become a full stack developer by learning Node js or / and Python
+⚡️ I want to become a full stack developer

 ## 🔗 Links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/pourmohtasham/)